-How Do Equity Offerings Affect Employees and Firms?
+How Do Equity Offerings Affect Technology Adoption, Employees and Firm Performance?

 Keywords: Firm-level Employment, Equity Issuance, Technology Investments, Skills, Wages, Firm Performance, Online Job Posting.